pmadhu447/cicdproject/README.md

-in CLI create a yaml file inside that file write script BuildConfig and Jenkinsfile Pipeline CI CD -- (oc create -f yaml file)  using this create a BuildConfig -- (oc start-build BuildConfig name)  start the build -- (oc get builds -w)  see the updates of builds.
+in CLI create a yaml file inside that file write script BuildConfig and Jenkinsfile Pipeline CI CD -- (oc create -f yaml file)  using this create a BuildConfig -- (oc start-build BuildConfig name)  start the build -- (oc get builds -w)  see the updates of builds